Albrtito/ObsidianNotes/02-Atomic/1730994134 - Predicate Logic.md

 sr-ease: 292
 aliases:
   - Predicate Calculus
+  - Predicate logic
 ---

-# Intro:
+# Predicate logic:
-[20240523 - 122919 - Propositional logic](20240523%20-%20122919%20-%20Propositional%20logic.md) is really useful if there are only minimal unit (atomic) propositions.
+[[1730994133 - Propositional logic|Propositional logic]] is really useful if there are only minimal unit (atomic) propositions.
 However reality does not work that way.
 In order to detail reality in a more accurate way we use predicate logic.

 Predicate logic divides between **what is said: PREDICATE** and **about whom is said: SUBJECT OR TERM** .
 This way a predicate can be associated to one or more subjects.